swiss-seismological-service/scrtdd/doc/base/multievent.rst

            --inventory-db inventory.xml \
            --verbosity=3 --console=1

 The inventory can optionally be empty, which is not an issue if the cross-correlation is not enabled.
-However if the cross-correlation is used, special waveform transformations (Transversal/Radial component or L2 norm of the horizontal components) become unavailable without an inventory, because those require information contained in the inventory.
-In this case only existing components can be used.
+However when the cross-correlation is used the implication of having an empty invenory is that rtDD doesn't know the orientation of the sensor components and for this reason the special waveform transformations (rotation to the Transversal/Radial component, L2 norm of the horizontal components) become unavailable and should not be selected in ``profile.myProfile.crossCorrelation.p|s-phase.components``.
+The real componets should be selected instead (e.g. Z, E, N, 1, 2, 3).

 This is an **empty inventory**::

     <?xml version="1.0" encoding="UTF-8"?>